xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

-burrowed deep within the oligopolistic shape of the market, chock-full with trusts, big banks and cartels, we can find the economic existence of small shopkeepers who could not easily compete with the competition of the industries and producers, so they developed a sort of [animosity towards these upper-bourgeoisie classes]{.ul} (whom they suspected to be a conspiring group of jews) and hoped that the regulating hand of the State would intervene (due to this, they developed [State-oriented, nationalist and corporatist sympathies]{.ul}).
+burrowed deep within the oligopolistic shape of the market, chock-full with trusts, big banks and cartels, we can find the economic existence of small shopkeepers who could not easily compete with the competition of the industries and producers, so they developed a sort of animosity towards these upper-bourgeoisie classes (whom they suspected to be a conspiring group of jews) and hoped that the regulating hand of the State would intervene (due to this, they developed State-oriented, nationalist and corporatist sympathies).
 New forms of menagerie capitalism within enterprises gave birth to new types of bourgeoisie people and professions such as employers, engineers, managers of firms, etc., who were not quite characterised by markets, but by hierarchies,